 At least three weeks prior to the oral examination, you are responsible for informing Graduate Program Staff of the time, date, and location of your oral comprehensive examination.
 All required paperwork must be filed with the Graduate School at that time.
 The exam will not be held if Graduate Program Staff is not informed within the required time frame.

 The oral exam should take place about ten days following submission of the second paper.
 The oral exam is a question and answer session based on both the data analysis and examination papers and your work to date in the program and lasts no longer than two hours.
-You and at least three members of your committee (including the chair) must be physically present at the oral portion of the exam.
-No more than one member may participate via telephone.

 The comprehensive examination may be held fully in-person, fully remote, or hybrid with some individuals participating in-person while others participate remotely.
 Student preference for delivery mode should be strongly considered, but the student and adviser must agree on the mode.
 If the student and adviser cannot agree on the mode, the Graduate Program Head will make the final decision.
 Either the student or adviser can appeal the decision of the Graduate Program Head to the Associate Dean for Graduate Education.